International Paper

 142. Supports the inclusion of women across forestry operations, including addressing barriers faced?

-The company states that it sponsors the Women's Forest Congress, which brings a voice to women looking to address challenges facing forests and the forest sector.
-However, limited details were found.
-This information is not externally verified.
+The company states that it sponsors the Women's Forest Congress which brings a voice to women looking to address challenges facing forests and the forest sector.
+However, the information is between two and five years old.

 -